dzoricic/basket/readme.md

   * Don't judge me, I'll add them later, we're still not in production :)
   * I'll also have to update the documentation
   * And fixed stuff like unused imports

+## 0.1.3 - The Basket

+* Added basket management
+* check basket, update basket
+  * Both functionalities create baskets if non existant
+* Cancel basket (I don't see much use for this one but I felt like i needed to add it)